amandaghassaei/gpu-io/docs/GLSL1_Support.md

 ## Other GLSL1 Gotchas

-- GLSL1 uniforms cannot be used to set the length of a for loop
+- GLSL1 uniforms cannot be used to set the length of a for loop.

 The following code will run in GLSL3, but not in GLSL1: